arichiardi/fonda/README.md

 ### Error and Anomaly Handling

-- If any step returns an anomaly, or triggers an exception, the execution of the steps stops and the global taps will be called.
+- If any step returns an anomaly, or triggers an exception, the execution of the steps stops.
+Then, one of the loggers will be called
+ (non blocking, he result of the logger is ignored), followed by one of the callbacks.

-- If any step returns an anomaly, the log-anomaly will be called with the [`LogMap`](#log-map) and then the on-anomaly callback
+- If any step returns an anomaly, the log-anomaly will be called with the [log map](#log-map) and then the on-anomaly callback

-- If any step triggers an exception, the log-exception will be called with the [`LogMap`](#log-map) and then on-exception callback.
+- If any step triggers an exception, the log-exception will be called with the [log map](#log-map) and then on-exception callback.

+- Otherwise, if all the steps where executed successfully, the log-success will be called with the [log map](#log-map), and then the on-success callback.

 #### Processor steps